ALL Metrics

 We openly distributed a call for participants to anyone interested from CMU and other institutions in the greater Pittsburgh area.
 The call noted that knowledge and awareness of scientific programming with Python and/or R was a desired, but not required, condition for participation.
 Participants submitted their interest and background through a short form and had the option to attend one of two information sessions a week prior to the event.
 During the information session, participants received a link to Warren’s manuscript to provide sufficient time to read into the details of the work.
 They were asked to not search for any items related to the work, avoiding the risk of early access to data and code posted to a repository.

 The hackathon was scheduled for just one day, with participants and organizers convening in a library space during typical business hours (9am - 5pm).
-A project page on Open Science Framework (OSF)35 was created for the event, where participants could access event information and guidance, a copy of Warren’s manuscript, and documents with links to access data and code.
-In addition to the published manuscript, Warren deposited supplementary research outputs to Harvard Dataverse, which includes a Jupyter Notebook, CSV files, Open Refine transformation JSON files, and others.32 This collection of outputs served as one option for participants to use to attempt to reproduce the study.
+A project page on Open Science Framework (OSF)39 was created for the event, where participants could access event information and guidance, a copy of Warren’s manuscript, and documents with links to access data and code.
+In addition to the published manuscript, Warren deposited supplementary research outputs to Harvard Dataverse, which includes a Jupyter Notebook, CSV files, Open Refine transformation JSON files, and others.36 This collection of outputs served as one option for participants to use to attempt to reproduce the study ( Figure 1).
 This option is arguably open, having research outputs deposited in a repository to ensure secure storage, public access, and findability with a DOI, and this option used non-proprietary file formats such as CSV and JSON, and open-source Python code written in notebooks.
 Such attributes greatly promote reusability once users download each output and ensure that Python and all necessary libraries are installed.

 Observations and reflections